atomisthq/docs/docs/automations/graphql.md

 ## Accessing Data with GraphiQL

-[GraphiQL](https://github.com/graphql/graphiql) is a GraphQL client that provides assistance for writing your queries, and see the shape of the resulting data.
+[GraphiQL](https://github.com/graphql/graphiql) is a GraphQL client that provides assistance for writing your queries, and displays the shape of the resulting data.
 It also gives access to the documentation of the data model.

 !!! note